 Roskilde Technical School celebrated the traditional topping-out ceremony.
 The new educational building at the Musicon area in Roskilde just outside Copenhagen, welcomes 3000 students to a number of further education subjects in the summer semester 2013.

-NAVITAS is clawing its way to some fresh air at the harbor front in Aarhus.
+NAVITAS is appearing into the fresh air at the harbor front in Aarhus.
 Christensen & Co. and Kjær & Richter architects have designed the star shaped building.
 Covering app.
-40.000 m² including a public underground parking facility NAVITAS will house School of Engineering Aarhus University, Aarhus School of Marine and Technical Engineering and INCUBA Science Park.
+40.000 m² including a public underground parking facility.
+NAVITAS will house School of Engineering Aarhus University, Aarhus School of Marine and Technical Engineering and INCUBA Science Park.

 Green Lighthouse is representing Denmark at The World Habitat Day 2012 exhibition showing in Genève until the 15th October.
 Titled Building the Future We Want the exhibition showcases sustainable buildings from European countries at the UN complex in Genève.